apisearch-io/docs/ui/recipes.md

 As soon as you have indexed items with some suggestions, as it's shown here in this last example, then it's time to add this feature in our `InputWidget` settings.
-Internally, this feature requires 1 suggestion from the server to make this completition.
+Internally, this feature requires 1 suggestion from the server to make this completion.
 As soon as the suggestion appears in the search bar, you can press `tab` or `right` keys to apply the proposed word.

 <div class="row">